 Steam in Vorarlberg at Bezau and ascent to Mount Pfänder

 Today you explore Vorarlberg, Austria’s westernmost state, close to Lindau and bordering Germany, Switzerland and Liechtenstein.
-You’ll visit the 5km long Bregenzerwald 760 mm narrow gauge railway, running through pristine Alpine scenery from Bezau to Schwarzenberg.
+You’ll visit the 5 kilometre long Bregenzerwald 760mm narrow gauge railway, running through pristine Alpine scenery from Bezau to Schwarzenberg.
 This is one of the best-preserved railways in Austria and the line passes over two impressive viaducts.
 Your private charter train will hold several run-pasts for film and photo opportunities.
 After lunch at the quaint railway station in Schwarzenberg, your U.25 type steam locomotive runs you back to Bezau.
-On the return to Lindau you stop in Bregenz, Austria’s principal city on the shores of Lake Constance, before ascending nearby Mount Pfänder by aerial cableway to enjoy awesome summit views.
+On the return to St. Gallen you stop in Bregenz, Austria’s principal city on the shores of Lake Constance, before ascending nearby Mount Pfänder by aerial cableway to enjoy awesome summit views.
 Alternately, you can spend the afternoon in the city’s lovely old town and take a stroll along the lakeside promenade.
-You return to Lindau in late afternoon.
+You return to St. Gallen in late afternoon.
 (B L)